eli9000/eli9000-v3/README.md

-# Wecome to eli9000.com
+# Welcome to eli9000.com version 3.0

-## My personal/portfolio website
+## A personal portfolio website for all to see

-This site is being engineered with React on the front-end and Node on the back-end.
-Also using libraries like styled-components, graphql, axios, aws, and more!
+### Where you'll see such exciting and cutting edge tech from the likes of:

+* React JS on the front-end

+* Node.js with Express staring in the dev server role

+* GraphQL as the API layer

+* Serverless AWS architecture deployed on the back-end

+* Postgres RDS holding down the data

+* Last but not least, Styling-Components making it look